DorianDepriester/Wicksell-py/README.md

 ### Perform a goodness of fit test

-The transformed CDF can be used to perform the [Kolmogov-Smirnov test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kstest.html).
+The transformed CDF can be used to perform the [Kolmogorov-Smirnov test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kstest.html).
 For instance, the parameters evaluated by fitting lead to:

     stats.kstest(data, wlognorm.cdf, theta)